ktodorova0508/SCRM/README_AUTOMATION.md

 # LIDL SCRM
 > The project consist of one automation script which tends to open a video in youtube.com

 NB!
-For the manual test cases, please check the "Test Cases" file in the SCRM repository.
+For the manual test cases, please check the README_MANUAL and "Test Cases" files in the SCRM repository.

 ## Table of contents
 * [General info](#general-info)